top of page

 Description

 The snow leopard (Panthera uncia) belongs to the genus Panthera and is closely related to the tiger (Panthera tigris).
-Based on the available data, the snow leopard is currently recognised as a monotypic species.
+Based on available data, it is currently recognised as a monotypic species.

 Weight